NockyCZ/CS2-ReservedSlots/README.md

    - `ReservedSlots_DU_Support.zip` file is a version that supports Discord Utilities (You can combine flags and discord roles)
 3. Unzip into your servers `csgo/addons/counterstrikesharp/plugins/` dir
 4. Restart the server

-### Dependencies
-- [CS2 Discord Utilities](https://github.com/NockyCZ/CS2-Discord-Utilities) (Only if you want to use a version thats supports Discord Utilities)

 ## Configuration
 ```configs/plugins/ReservedSlots/ReservedSlots.json```